-The first, most basic principle for a sustainable landlords are 'properly assessed and fully funded by HRA system must be long term policy stability the relevant department'. to give councils, their partners and investors the confidence to meet policy expectations for Thirdly, government must ensure that council council housing.
-Government must also recognise landlords have consistent, predictable access the damage recent policy instability has done to to affordable borrowing, as part of a new overall HRA finances and take action to repair them.
-To be fiscal framework that recognises the vital importance sustainable over the long term, a new settlement of investment in social housing for the UK's must start from a secure position, so government economic growth. must commit to a one-off injection of capital to provide partial compensation to HRAs for the volatile Recommendation 3: policy changes since 2012.
+The first, most basic principle for a sustainable HRA system must be long term policy stability to give councils, their partners and investors the confidence to meet policy expectations for council housing.
+Government must also recognise the damage recent policy instability has done to HRA finances and take action to repair them.
+To be sustainable over the long term, a new settlement must start from a secure position, so government must commit to a one-off injection of capital to provide partial compensation to HRAs for the volatile policy changes since 2012.